tzs007/memo-mission/README.md

 ## Configuring Settings

-Game settings can be configured in the source code:
+Game settings can be configured in the cog menu:

-- Card images: To change cards illustration change the emojis in `utils/game.ts`.
+- Set your number of pair of cards from 2 to 50
+- Set your play time from 10 to 120 seconds

+User settings can be configured in the user menu:

+- Add your name and save on profile settings page

 ## Running Tests